 WordPress is by no means a dangerous platform to use, you just have to be a little more vigilant to ensure you’re fully protected.
 Some people might even prefer the extra level of security control that WordPress offers.

 So, after all that, which platform would we recommend to budding website designers?
 If we’re going purely off which won the most categories, then Squarespace takes the crown.
 However, it’s not quite that simple.

 In truth, WordPress and Squarespace are made for different people.
 If you’re wanting to build a stunning website in the easiest way possible, then Squarespace is absolutely the way to go.
+Our Squarespace web designers will happily help you create a website that meets your requirements and expectations.
 If you’re keen to go a little bit deeper and have a bit more control, then installing WordPress could be your best bet.

 Whichever platform you choose to go with, you can be confident that you’ll be able to construct a fantastic personal or business website.
 The Squarespace and WordPress support networks are both fantastic, so don’t be afraid to head there for more advice and information.

 Are there more Squarespace templates or WordPress themes?

 In the website template department, WordPress brushes off any competitor that dares to challenge it.
 The official directory has over 5000 themes available to download, with thousands more available from third-party sources.

 WordPress, unlike Squarespace, is an open-source platform.
 This is why there are so many themes available since anyone can build a theme and put it out there for others to use.
 The only drawback of this is that the quality of templates can sometimes be inconsistent.

 Squarespace still has over 100 templates to choose from, and they’re all of consistent quality.
 You just can’t expect to have quite the same amount of choice as you do with WordPress.